RoboGenTech/Cellular-Automata/README.md

   - In two of my CS courses, I Investigated the program code for Cellular Automata

 # 2d Cellular Automata :
- I learned Conway's GameOfLife in the introductory Computer Science class called FOOP Java with Swing program code exercises provided a good opportunity to practice skills with arrays, and object orientation in Java.
+ I learned Conway's GameOfLife in the introductory Computer Science class called FOOP.
+ Java with Swing program code exercises provided a good opportunity to practice skills with arrays, and object orientation in Java.
- However here, I am publishing a jupyter notebook demonstrating the convolude2d scipy library to show the siplified 2d cellular automata.
+ However here, I am publishing a jupyter notebook demonstrating the convolude2d scipy library to show the simplified 2d cellular automata.

 # One dimensional cellular automaton:
  simulate cellular automaton in C++